Bangkok in 3 days

 Is 3 days enough for Bangkok?

-Do I need to book temple visits?
+Do I need to book temple visits in advance?

 Is Bangkok walkable?